dart-lang/site-www/src/_tutorials/language/futures.md

 Our code is problematic: since `gatherNewsReports()` blocks, the remaining code runs only after `gatherNewsReports()` returns with the contents of the file, _however long that takes_.
-And if reading the file takes a long time, the user waits passively, wondering if she won the lottery, what tomorrow's weather will be like, and who won today's game.
-Not good.
+If reading the file takes a long time, the user has to wait, wondering if they won the lottery, what tomorrow's weather will be, and who won today's game.

 To help keep the application responsive, Dart library authors use an asynchronous model when defining functions that do potentially expensive work.
-Such functions return their value using a [`Future`.][Future]
+Such functions return their value using a future.

 ## What is a future? {#what-is-a-future}

-A future is a `Future<T>` object, which represents an asynchronous operation that produces a result of type `T`.
+A future is a [`Future<T>`][Future] object, which represents an asynchronous operation that produces a result of type `T`.
 If the result isn't a usable value, then the future's type is `Future<void>`.
 When a function that returns a future is invoked, two things happen: